dp0812/RansomwareTrend/Objective.md

 ## 1. A description of the project:
 Visualize data from a malware dataset with certain filtering in a somewhat organized manners:
-- Filter 1: Top 10 of the following xyz type.
+- Filter: Top 10 of the following xyz type.
-- Filter 2: Range of date Added.
 ## 2. Reflection:
 - Why you selected this project (the need): Because a normal dataset has absolutely no meaningful way of letting a typical normal user a way of looking at it in a quick glance (only has csv, json, json schema and print view... which is basically larger csv).
 - Why/how it matters in cybersecurity: This should be able to help keep track of some of the newer, recent spread of malware, and possibly provide some guidance to normal users.